 If your home or any other property sustained damage as a result of the plant fire or explosions, our Texas attorneys can also help you navigate the confusing claims process to ensure your rights are being protected and you’re getting the financial compensation you’re entitled to.

 Whether you are interested in pursuing legal action or simply have questions about your rights in the wake of this disaster, our Texas lawyers are here to help.
 There’s no obligation, and we will represent you on a contingency fee basis.
 That means you pay nothing unless we win.
-Contact Tracey & Fox today for your free case evaluation.
+Contact Tracey Fox King & Walters today for your free case evaluation.